ericcornelissen/wordrow/README.md

 binary to your PATH.

 To get started, you can read [how to use the CLI](./docs/cli.md) and [how to define a mapping](./docs/mapping-files.md).
-For quick access to help on the CLI
+For quick access to help on the command line use:
-use:

 ```shell
 $ wordrow --help